-Read the red letters of your Bible and you will find stories of unprecedented grace.
-But you will also find harsh and shocking declarations of law.
+Read the red letters of your Bible and you will find examples of unprecedented grace.
+But you'll also find harsh and shocking moral demands.
 So, how do we make sense of this?
 Is Jesus double-minded?

-But it's important to note that Jesus ramped up Moses' law to include not only outward actions of the body, but inward intentions of the heart (Mt 5:27-48).
+But it's important to note that Jesus drilled deeper into Moses' law to reveal not only outward actions of the body, but inward intentions of the heart (Mt 5:27-48).
 According to Jesus, you must obey the law and do it with the right motivation.
-You can't just act like you love your neighbor, you can't just be loving toward them, you have to actually love them.

-Like every good grace preacher, Jesus loved the law because He understood the purposes for which it was given.
-Many Christians today think the only purpose of the law is to be our guide for right conduct.
-But that is a woefully incomplete view of the law.
+Like every good grace preacher, Jesus loved the law because He understood the reason it was given.

 So, by the time Jesus arrived on the scene, Jews had fourteen centuries to learn what the law should have taught them – that they were dreadfully sinful and in desperate need of a Savior.
-However, the religious teachers had muddled the law of God with all their extra rules and traditions.
-By teaching their traditions more than God's law, they diluted the law and robbed it of its power.
-They made the law seem doable.
-Difficult, but doable.
+However, the religious teachers had essentially replaced God's law with their own watered-down version (Mk 7:6-8).
+By teaching their rules more than God's law, they robbed the law of its power to expose sin.

 The Big Mistake

-Many modern preachers don't know what to do with Jesus' harsh law teachings.
 So, to escape their harshness, pastors allegorize or soften them.
-"Well, Jesus doesn't really want you to take up a cross (Lk 14:27), the cross is just a symbol that you should deny yourself more."
+They'll say, "Well, Jesus doesn't actually want you to love your neighbor equally as much as you love yourself, He just wants you to be nice."
 Or "Well, Jesus doesn't really want you to give up everything to follow Him (Lk 14:33), He just wants you to love your stuff less."
 Or "Well, Jesus doesn't really want you to gouge your eyes out (Mt 5:29), He just wants you to stop watching porn."

 Do you see what's happening?
-These preachers are making the exact same mistake as the Pharisees – they're watering down God's law to make it doable for us.
+These preachers are making the exact same mistake as the Pharisees – they're replacing Jesus' law with their own watered-down version.

 And self-righteousness reigns.

-When Christians and preachers fail to distinguish between Jesus' death-dealing words of law and His life-giving words of grace, they cause great confusion and great damage.
-Consider these red letters:
+When Christians and preachers fail to distinguish between law and gospel, they cause great confusion and great damage.
+Consider these words from Christ:

 "If you forgive men when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive men their sins, your Father will not forgive your sins" (Mt 6:14-15).

 This is one of the most quoted passages in the Bible.
-And that's because people don't see what it's really saying.
-This teaching from Jesus should send cold chills down your spine.
-Jesus is saying that God's forgiveness toward you hinges completely on your ability to forgive others.
+And that's because people don't see what Jesus is really saying.
+Jesus' words here should send cold chills down your spine.
+He's saying that God's forgiveness toward you hinges completely on your ability to forgive others.